Naruto Uzumaki: Voice actors

 The producers of the English version of the anime stated that Naruto was the most difficult character to cast, adding that Maile Flanagan "has Naruto down, from the mischievous side, that precocious 12-year-old we learn to love, to the serious side."
-Flanagan avoided listening to Junko Takeuchi's performance as she did not want to imitate it, stating she wanted to develop her own voice for the character.
-Her performance has been praised as showing Naruto's brashness and later growth in confidence.
+Her performance has been praised for showing Naruto's brashness and later growth in confidence.
 In a 2014 interview, Flanagan claimed she had never heard of Naruto before her audition.
 She looked the show up after being chosen and felt the release of the English dub would be popular.
-She is recognized more for her work voicing Naruto than from other roles she has done in her career, although some fans did not expect that Naruto would be voiced by a woman.
-Flanagan and Amanda C. Miller (Boruto) found the two family members similar in nature despite having different backgrounds.
-Flanagan was surprised by how her character changed across the years but felt he was still the same for her, finding challenging to voice Naruto again when coming back to voice the younger Naruto.
+She is recognized more for her work voicing Naruto than from the other roles she has done in her career, although some fans did not expect that Naruto would be voiced by a woman.
+Flanagan and Amanda C. Miller (the voice actress of Boruto) found the two family members similar in nature despite having different backgrounds.
+Flanagan was surprised by how her character changed across the years but felt he was still the same for her, finding it challenging to voice Naruto again when coming back to voice the younger Naruto.
 In regard to the change of tone, Flanagan was surprised by the fact that the dubbers did not replace her despite Naruto's age but felt it was something common in Japanese series.

 Synopsis

-Introduced as a young orphan boy of 12 years with blond, spiky hair and blue eyes, Naruto Uzumaki graduates as a ninja from Konohagakure while bonding with his teacher Iruka Umino.
+Introduced as a 12-year-old orphan boy with blond, spiky hair and blue eyes, Naruto Uzumaki graduates as a ninja from Konohagakure while bonding with his teacher, Iruka Umino.
 Naruto seeks attention as he was ridiculed during his childhood.
 To be accepted and respected, he resolves to become Konohagakure's Hokage and surpass all previous leaders, no matter the difficulties.
 While becoming a ninja, Naruto forms friendships that he initially lacked, linking some of them to family relationships.
 Although Naruto sometimes finds himself unable to accomplish the tasks he proposes to do, other characters believe that he will be an excellent Hokage because of his positive impact on their lives.
-As an adult, Naruto claims that the Konohagakure village became his family due to his job of being the new Hokage, something he learned from the Third Hokage Hiruzen Sarutobi.
-As a result, he initially suffered a poor relationship with his son, Boruto, due to the little time he spends with his bloodline family.
+As an adult, Naruto claims that the Konohagakure village became his family due to his job of being the new Hokage, something he learned from the Third Hokage, Hiruzen Sarutobi.
+As a result, he initially suffered a poor relationship with his son, Boruto, due to the little time he spent with his bloodline family.